-This article based on Knowles Precision Devices blog elaborates on importance of safety capacitors in power electronic applications.
+This article based on Knowles Precision Devices blog elaborates on importance of safety capacitors and its benefits especially in power electronic applications.

 Classes of Safety Capacitors